testophobia/testophobia/README.md

     - `attribute`: (string) the desired attribute to remove. examples: disabled, src

+  - `keypress` - send a keypress event from the target element

+    - `keyCode`: (number) the keyCode for the key event being dispatched

   - `hover` - hover the mouse over the specified target

 - `target`: (\*) the target HTML element to perform the action on.
 Takes a selector or element reference